 Formatting your Slack messages

-There are two ways to format your text, depending on whether you’re using Slack for desktop in Shift or the mobile app.
+Formatting messages in Slack is easy!
+You can bold, italic, strikethrough, quote, make code blocks, lists and more.
+There are two ways to format your text, depending on whether you're using Slack for desktop in Shift or the mobile app.

 Keyboard shortcuts: Also on a desktop, you can use keyboard shortcuts to alter Slack text formats.
 For example, to make word bold, simply select the word and use your system shortcuts.

-Note: You can also use multiple formats in the same selection of
+Note: You can also use multiple formats in the same selection of text.
+For example: you can bold and strikethrough the same

-Here are few of Shift team’s favorites:
+Here are few of the Shift team's favorite Slack message formats:

-Use *asterisks* around your text to make it bold.
+To bold text in Slack, use *asterisks* around your text to make it bold.

 Mac: ⌘ + B